 I simply set the place card on the stocking, but you could use a piece of super sticky tape behind the tag to hold it in place.

-Click anywhere on the image below (except the “Pin Me!” button) to download the Mini Christmas Stocking Pattern Template.
+Click anywhere on the image below (except the “Pin Me!” button) to download the Mini Stocking Pattern.
 For best results, print the PDF at full size on a heavy paper like card stock.

 What craft projects are you hoping to complete this holiday season?